All Episodes

 Let's just leave it right where it is.

-One thing that is happening, and our message is slowly beginning to resonate.
+One thing that is happening, and our message is slowly beginning to resonate, I can tell you that.

 The ranking Democrat on the House Intel Committee said that he wants to interview the author of this discredited Trump dossier, which I think is a good idea, and that's all part of now the beginning and the emergence of some pushback.

-There's gotta be people.
+There's got to be people.

-You want to end deep state leaks, find them, arrest them, prosecute them, and if they're found guilty, put them in jail.
+Find them, arrest them, prosecute them, and if they're found guilty, put them in jail.

-But anyway, Adam Schiff uh said that he'd be willing to travel to London to meet with Chris Steele, the retired MI6 agent, hired by Fusion GPS.
+But anyway, Adam Schiff said that he'd be willing to travel to London to meet with Chris Steele, the retired MI6 agent, hired by Fusion GPS.

 That's another scandal.